vokegpu/standard/README.md

 ---

-## The Programming Standard for Building VokeGpu Technologies
+## The Programming-Standard

 ### Architecture

-Building a project with support for 32 bits must use at maxium 4-bytes number, as example, declaring `flags_t` or `id`:
+Building a project with support for 32 bits must use at maxium 4-bytes number, as example, declaring flags or id:
 ```cpp
 namespace * {
   typedef uint32_t flags_t;